tidymodels/tidymodels.org-legacy/content/learn/statistics/tidy-analysis/index.markdown

 ## Introduction

-To use the code in this article, you will need to install the following packages: tidymodels and tidyr.
+This article only requires the tidymodels package.

 While the tidymodels package [broom](https://broom.tidyverse.org/) is useful for summarizing the result of a single analysis in a consistent format, it is really designed for high-throughput applications, where you must combine results from multiple analyses.
 These could be subgroups of data, analyses using different models, bootstrap replicates, permutations, and so on.
 In particular, it plays well with the `nest()/unnest()` functions from [tidyr](https://tidyr.tidyverse.org/) and the `map()` function in [purrr](https://purrr.tidyverse.org/).